mingshuwang/mingshu-website/content/publication/enlighten-298793/index.md

   a price premium for housing located in immediate neighbourhoods with more open mid-rise buildings and low plants.
 The results also demonstrate the varying effects of determinants of house pricing in spatially heterogeneous zones.
-publication: '*Environment and Planning B: Urban Analytics and City Science*'
+publication: '*Environment and Planning B: Urban Analytics and City Science*, 51(2), pp. 438--455'
 doi: 10.1177/23998083231180213
 links:
 - name: URL